polterguy/lizzie/README.md

 ## What is a "Symbolic Delegate"?

 A Symbolic Delegate is a .Net delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature.
 This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your key.
 Hence; _"Symbolic Delegates"_.
 In the above code for instance, we create 4 such symbolic delagates.

 * __var__
 * __set__
 * __add__
-* __write-line__
+* __write__

-The first 3 above are added directly to the binder by referencing pre-existing _"keywords"_ that exists in the `Functions` class, while the last _'keyword'_ above is bound to the lambda object because it's a method found on the context object that are marked with the `Bind` attribute.
+The first 3 above are added directly to the binder by referencing pre-existing _"keywords"_ that exists in the `Functions` class, while the last _"keyword"_ is bound to the lambda object, since it's a method in our `MainClass` marked with the `Bind` attribute.

 ## Convenience classes and methods

-For slightly more simplified usage, you can use the `LambdaCompiler` class, to reduce the amount of boiler plate C# code necessary to create a lambda function.
+For slightly more simplified usage, you can use the `LambdaCompiler` class, to reduce the amount of boiler plate C# code necessary to create a lambda function from your Lizzie code.
 This class have two static methods, one allowing you to provide your own code and your own context, and the other one allowing you to simply ignore the context, at which point your Lizzie code won't be bound to any particular context instance at all.
 Below is an example of the latter.

 ```csharp
 using System;